chofnar/Basic-PHP-Database-Website/README.md

 $mysqli = new mysqli('localhost','apache24','1234','spital');
 ```
 where 'localhost' is the address to your server, 'apache24' is the username used to access the database, and
 '1234' being the passwod. 'spital' is the name of the schema, leave it unchanged.
+You will then need to place the .php
+files in the /htdocs folder of your HTTP server.